theastrowolfe/osh-js/Toolkit/Documentation/site/docs/dev/technical.md

 ### PTZ_SEND_REQUEST

 This event allows one to send PTZ request to the `OSH.DataSender.DataSink` through the Event Manager.
-The generic `OSH.UI.PtzTaskingView` already fire this event.
+The generic `OSH.UI.View.PtzTaskingView` already fire this event.
 If you want to use your own view:

 ```javascript
  OSH.EventManager.fire(OSH.EventManager.EVENT.PTZ_SEND_REQUEST+"-"+<data sender id>,{